Geothon/hackerTyping/README.md

 # hackerTyping
 Quote on quote hacker console.
-You can use some commands to customize it.
+You can type some commands into the textbox to customize it.

+version 1.0